Richmond River: Course and features

+There are several small islands in the river as it approaches the sea, named instances being Pelican Island near Broadwater, Goat Island and Cabbage Tree Island south of Wardell, and Pimlico Island (plus Little Pimlico Island) between Pimlico and Empire Vale.
+Of these, Cabbage Tree Island is inhabitated, having an Aboriginal community and a school (although the community was relocated from the Island following damage to their properties during the 2022 eastern Australia floods), while Little Pimlico Island is a nature reserve.
+The final approximately 7km of the southern bank of the river, between Burns Point and the entry to the ocean, is also a nature reserve, the Richmond River Nature Reserve which covers an area of 256ha, and also extends south from the river mouth for some distance along South Ballina Beach.

 The catchment area of the river is estimated at 6862 km2, which makes it the sixth largest catchment in New South Wales; and its floodplain has an area of over 1000 km2.

 History

 Aboriginal history

 The traditional custodians of the land surrounding the Richmond River are the Aboriginal people of the Githabul, whose territory reached north to the current city of Toowoomba and included the current towns of Tenterfield and Warwick.
 One of the annual rituals of the Githabul people was the movement from the mountain ranges to the coast during the winter months, when the mullet were plentiful.
+The inland peoples from around brought black bean seeds with them to trade for the fish.